mdlerch/git_for_jsm/slides/script2.md

 - So git is software that you are running your own computer that does version control
 - github, and I am using "github" to mean github or bitbucket or gitlab,
-- is a website that hosts, with special features, git repositories
+- is a website that hosts git repositories, with special features
 - So, while you and your collaborator both have git repositories on your computer, getting your computers to talk directly might take some technical knowledge
 - However, using github as an intermediary, centralized location is trivial
 - And these websites provide more than just repository hosting